keirbowden/SF1Utils/README.md

 Notifications
 =============

-(For more information see the blog post at:
+(For more information see the blog post at: http://bobbuzz.me.uk/1nE4tSv)

+If you haven't already, enable chatter.
 Notify a user from Apex, executing code similar to the following:
 ```
 User notifyUser=[select id from User where username like 'keir.chatter%'];